 Tangible capital assets are stated at cost less accumulated amortization.
 Contributed tangible capital assets are recorded at fair value at the date of contribution, unless fair value is not determinable in which case contributed tangible capital assets are recorded at nominal value at the date of contribution.

-Amortization is provided on the declining balance basis (unless otherwise noted) using the following rates or duration:
+Amortization is provided on the straight line basis using the following useful lives: